rengapraveenx/FL_navigations/nav_1_notes.md

 ```

 -   **Explanation of the code:**
-    -   `CFBundleURLTypes`: The top-level key for registering URL types.
+    -   `CFBundleURLTypes`: The top-level key required by iOS to register any URL types.
-    -   `CFBundleTypeRole`: Defines the app's role with respect to the URL (e.g., Editor, Viewer). `Editor` is a common default.
+    -   `CFBundleTypeRole`: Defines your app's role. `Editor` is a common default, implying your app can edit/manipulate the content at the URL.
-    -   `CFBundleURLName`: A unique name for this URL type, often your app's bundle ID.
+    -   `CFBundleURLName`: A unique name for this specific URL type, often set to your app's bundle ID to ensure it doesn't conflict with other apps.
-    -   `CFBundleURLSchemes`: An array of strings, where each string is a scheme your app responds to.
-This is where we put `navigations`.
+    -   `CFBundleURLSchemes`: An array of the actual scheme strings your app will respond to.
+This is the most important part, where we add `navigations`.

 Once these native configurations are in place, clicking a link like `navigations://orders/123` on a device will correctly launch your Flutter app and pass the URL to `onGenerateRoute`.